Overview

 Dataminr Pulse Alerts Engine UI

-After installing the Dataminr Pulse Alerts Engine App and deploying it to an Organization, you can access the Dataminr Pulse Alerts Engine user interface (UI), where you can manage data ingestion from Dataminr Pulse into the Source created in the Organization.
+After installing the Dataminr Pulse Alerts Engine app and deploying it to an Organization, you can access the Dataminr Pulse Alerts Engine UI, where you can manage data ingestion from Dataminr Pulse into the Source created in the Organization.

 Follow these steps to access the Dataminr Pulse Alerts Engine UI: